-Your local council or an accredited certifier can issue approvals for a secondary dwelling development as complying development if it meets specific criteria.
+Your local council or an accredited certifier can issue approval for a secondary dwelling as complying development if it meets specific criteria.
 The development standards for secondary dwellings as complying development are in Schedule 1 of the ARHSEPP.

-All other development under the ARHSEPP, unless otherwise indicated in the Policy, needs approval from the relevant consent authority (usually the local council).
+Most other forms of development under the ARHSEPP need approval from the relevant consent authority (usually the local council).
 Because local planning controls can differ between council areas your local council should be the first point of contact for further information.

 Part 3 of the ARHSEPP provides for the retention of existing affordable rental housing stock.
-Development applications to demolish, alter or add, change the use of, or strata subdivide existing low cost rental dwellings may require a contribution towards the provision of alternative affordable housing.
+Development applications (DA) that propose to demolish, alter or add, change the use of, or strata subdivide existing low cost rental dwellings may require a contribution towards the provision of alternative affordable housing.